rcjasub/ClientSideRouting-Frontend/README.md

-# Intro to Express (This is the Frontend Repo)
+# Client-Side Routing (This is the Frontend Repo)

-This is just a frontend repo used for the Intro to Express assignment.
+This is just a frontend repo used for the Client-Side assignment.
 By default, this application runs on [http://localhost:3000](http://localhost:3000)

 ## 🚀 Getting Started